Rust 🤝🏾 gRPC - Using Tonic

 tonic-build = "0.3"

-crate that we used in our last blog post.
-Check out the tonic-build
+The tonic-build crate is built on top of the prost-build crate that we used in our last blog post.
+Check out the tonic-build docs for more configuration options while generating service definitions.

 Fun part